“But the wildest of all the wild animals was the Cat. He walked by himself, and all places were alike to him.”

 …Dave takes his time to think things over

 For a couple of months we kept them indoors, for various reasons.
 We wanted them to know us and the house, we needed them to be neutered and then we had to wait for the snow to melt.
 Eventually we knew that the time had come but one of us…not me…was very reluctant to cross the Rubicon and let our boys out into the wide world.
 What if they strayed too far and couldn’t find their way home?
-What if they fell into the canal or the river?
+What if they fell into the river?
 What if they were attacked by an older, bigger, meaner cat?
 Or a badger, fox or otter?

 Maybe it was the harness that had caused Dave to tremble.
 The first time he was permitted his freedom he tiptoed out fairly nervously but within twenty minutes he was having the time of his life, chasing butterflies across the lawn.
 Now, a week or so later, both cats are waiting for the door to be opened as soon as we come downstairs each morning.

 They spend most of the day outside (even in the rain!) and beyond our garden wall.
 Goodness knows where they get to and what they get up to; let me just say that the baby rabbit survived but the two shrews did not.
 It’s hard work being a cat

 So Mr B has accepted that the boys are independent creatures and will do whatever it is they want.
 Of course the real crisis will come when one or other of them decide to stay out all night…

 “Alright,” said the Cat; and this time it vanished quite slowly, beginning with the end of the tail, and ending with the grin, which remained some time after the rest of it had gone.”